StewAlexander-com/NetVendor/README.md

 ## 🌟 Success Stories & Known Deployments

-NetVendor is used in production environments for network monitoring, security posture tracking, and asset management.
+ShadowVendor is used in production environments for network monitoring, security posture tracking, and asset management.
 While specific deployment details are kept confidential, the tool has been successfully deployed in:

 - **Enterprise SOC environments**: Integrated with Elastic Stack and Splunk for continuous posture-change detection across multiple data centers
 - **Network operations teams**: Daily analysis of MAC address tables from Cisco, Juniper, and Aruba switches to track device inventory and vendor distribution
 - **Air-gapped networks**: Offline mode enables vendor identification in isolated environments without external API dependencies
 - **Change management workflows**: Historical drift analysis with change ticket correlation supports incident response and root cause analysis

-**Have a success story to share?** We'd love to hear how you're using NetVendor!
+**Have a success story to share?** We'd love to hear how you're using ShadowVendor!
 See the [Community section](#-community) for details on how to contribute your success story.

 ---